socketry/utopia/plan.md

 - whether `close` is propagated through the stack.
 - whether middleware may return `nil` to pass through.
-- whether middleware may derive a new `Utopia::Request.current` and pass the derived protocol request downstream for internal rewrites.
+- whether middleware may derive a new `Utopia::Request.current` and pass the derived request downstream for internal rewrites.

 Do not try to preserve Rack middleware compatibility in the core Utopia stack.

-## Programmatic Applications
+## Programmatic Applications.

 Frameworks and gems should be able to construct Utopia applications without relying on project-level constants.